Clinical psychology aims to reduce psychological distress and to enhance

 Your Therapist: Dr Emma Riggs

-since 2001.
-She has worked in Forensic Clinical Psychology; Clinical
+2001.
+She has worked in Forensic Clinical Psychology; Clinical Neuropsychology;

-Neuropsychology; and Community Clinical Psychology in Ireland, Oxfordshire,
+and Community Clinical Psychology in Ireland, Oxfordshire, Gloucestershire and

-Gloucestershire and Wiltshire.
-She has supervised colleagues from a range of
+Wiltshire.
+She has supervised colleagues from a range of disciplines and lectured

-Expertise: Emma maintains a particular interest in the challenges presented by
+Expertise: Emma maintains a specialist interest in the challenges presented by

 persistent physical health symptoms and adjustment to physical health diagnoses